Satellite photos show Puerto Rico left in the dark

-Broken electricity poles and streetlights lay into the middle of highways.
+Broken electricity poles and streetlights lie in the middle of highways.
 Satellite images show an island devoid of light.
 Cellular phone service is non-existent.

 Hurricane Maria's devastation of the U.S. territory of Puerto Rico last week left the entire island and its 3.4 million residents without power.